NorESMhub/NorESM/doc/start.rst

 NorESM2 is the Norwegian Earth System model used for CMIP6.
 The model is based on the CESM framework (http://www.cesm.ucar.edu/models/cesm2/)

-NorESM has special features developed by Norwegian researchers, including (but not limited to)
+NorESM has special features developed by Norwegian research groups, including (but not limited to)

 - Atmosphere model : CAM6-Nor replaces standard CAM